syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/linear-gauge/EJ2_ASP.MVC/pointers.md

 {% include code-snippet/lineargauge/pointers/marker-pointer-image/marker-pointer-image.cs %}
 {% endhighlight %}
 {% endtabs %}
-{% endif %}

 ![Linear Gauge with image pointer](../linear-gauge/images/marker-pointer-image.png)

-{% if page.publishingplatform == "aspnet-core" %}

-Text can be added instead of rendering a shape as a pointer.
-It can be achieved by setting the [markerType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.LinearGauge.LinearGaugePointer.html#Syncfusion_EJ2_LinearGauge_LinearGaugePointer_MarkerType) property to **Text**, and the text content can be set using the [text](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.LinearGauge.LinearGaugePointer.html#Syncfusion_EJ2_LinearGauge_LinearGaugePointer_Text)  property in [pointer](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.LinearGauge.LinearGaugePointer.html).

-The following properties in the [textStyle](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.LinearGauge.LinearGaugePointer.html#Syncfusion_EJ2_LinearGauge_LinearGaugePointer_TextStyle) property can be used to set the text style for the text pointer.

-* [fontFamily](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.LinearGauge.LinearGaugeFont.html#Syncfusion_EJ2_LinearGauge_LinearGaugeFont_FontFamily) - It is used to set the font family for the text pointer.
-* [fontStyle](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.LinearGauge.LinearGaugeFont.html#Syncfusion_EJ2_LinearGauge_LinearGaugeFont_FontStyle) - It is used to set the font style for the text pointer.
-* [fontWeight](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.LinearGauge.LinearGaugeFont.html#Syncfusion_EJ2_LinearGauge_LinearGaugeFont_FontWeight) - It is used to set the font weight for the text pointer.
-* [size](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.LinearGauge.LinearGaugeFont.html#Syncfusion_EJ2_LinearGauge_LinearGaugeFont_Size) - It is used to set the font size for the text pointer.

-{% tabs %}
-{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/lineargauge/pointers/marker-pointer-text/tagHelper %}
-{% endhighlight %}
-{% highlight c# tabtitle="Marker-pointer-text.cs" %}
-{% include code-snippet/lineargauge/pointers/marker-pointer-text/marker-pointer-text.cs %}
-{% endhighlight %}
-{% endtabs %}

-{% elsif page.publishingplatform == "aspnet-mvc" %}

 Text can be added instead of rendering a shape as a pointer.
 It can be achieved by setting the [MarkerType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.LinearGauge.LinearGaugePointer.html#Syncfusion_EJ2_LinearGauge_LinearGaugePointer_MarkerType) property to **Text**, and the text content can be set using the [Text](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.LinearGauge.LinearGaugePointer.html#Syncfusion_EJ2_LinearGauge_LinearGaugePointer_Text)  property in [Pointer](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.LinearGauge.LinearGaugePointer.html).